andreagio03/ExifTool-Scripts/README.md

 # ExifTool Scripts
 ## IMPORTANT!
-ALWAYS KEEP A BACKUP OF THE FILES YOU'RE GOING TO MODIFY.
+ALWAYS KEEP A BACKUP OF THE FILES YOU INTEND TO MODIFY.

 ## Foreword
 All my photos and videos are renamed in one of the following ways: